harumuki/thorsten-hans.com/_posts/2020-04-20-azure-container-registry-unleashed-image-scanning-with-security-center.md

 You should use Azure Security Center to continuously monitor your entire Azure Subscription and all its resources to get detailed information about potential security vectors and threats.

-Especially in the context of containerized application architectures, you should use ASC and get your Docker images scanned once uploaded to ACR.
+Especially in the context of containerized application architectures, you should use ASC and get your Docker Images scanned once uploaded to ACR.
 Although you currently have to revisit the Security Center to get scanning results, it is still worth having this information at a know, central place.

 The integration will shine once ACR Quarantine features are fully integrated into the workflow, which will prevent malicious images from being distributed.